johnchaffee/platform-docs/2.-workspaces/Configuring Git/a.configuring-git.md

 - Gitea
 - Azure Devops

 If you don't see the Git Provider you're looking for, take a look at our [roadmap](https://roadmap.stoplight.io/) to keep an eye on what's coming next.
-You can also use [Stoplight CLI](../f.working-with-local-projects.md) to push projects to Stoplight Platform.
+You can also use [Stoplight CLI](../f.working-with-local-projects.md) to push projects to Stoplight.

 ## Configure Cloud Git Providers